Prospective Graduate Students

 The departmental graduate committee will meet as soon as possible after the application deadline to make admission decisions and assign an initial academic adviser to each student.
 Applicants will be notified of admission status soon after review.
 Admitted students are encouraged to visit with the academic adviser to select coursework for the first semester of study.

-Distance students will work with Ag*IDEA campus coordinator Susan Miller to proceed through the enrollment process.
+Distance students will work with Ag*IDEA campus coordinator Rachel Ohmes to proceed through the enrollment process.

 Full-time residence students will work with their academic advisers to enroll.